RAXYAO/vimrc/README.md

 1. put these files in the home folder
 2. install [vim-plug](https://github.com/junegunn/vim-plug)
 3. If you like to use extra source of dictionary and thesaurus, please add them to a folder called supportfiles at home directory.
 4. all plugins installed are specified in the .vimrc.plug file.
-Make your change accordingly.
+Make your changes accordingly.